Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/reference.md

 accession
 :   a unique identifier assigned to each sequence or set of sequences

-BLAST
-:   The Basic Local Alignment Search Tool at NCBI that searches for similarities between known and unknown biomolecules like DNA

 categorical variable
 :   Variables can be classified as categorical (aka, qualitative) or quantitative (aka, numerical).
 Categorical variables take on a fixed number of values that are names or labels.